Henry Halleck: Chief of staff

-On March 12, 1864, after Ulysses S. Grant, Halleck's former subordinate in the West, was promoted to lieutenant general and general in chief, Halleck was relegated to chief of staff, responsible for the administration of the vast U.S. armies.
+On March 12, 1864, after Ulysses S. Grant, Halleck's former subordinate in the West, was promoted to lieutenant general and general-in-chief, Halleck was relegated to chief of staff, responsible for the administration of the vast U.S. armies.
 Grant and the War Department took special care to let Halleck down gently.
-Their orders stated that Halleck had been relieved as general in chief "at his own request."
+Their orders stated that Halleck had been relieved as general-in-chief "at his own request."

 Now that there was an aggressive general in the field, Halleck's administrative capabilities complemented Grant's field operations and they worked well together.
 Throughout the arduous Overland Campaign and Richmond-Petersburg Campaign of 1864, Halleck saw to it that Grant was properly supplied, equipped, and reinforced on a scale that wore down the Confederates.
-He agreed with Grant and Sherman on the implementation of a hard war toward the Southern economy and endorsed both Sherman's March to the Sea and Maj.
+Grant had also transferred responsibility to Halleck for oversight of operations outside of Virginia during this campaign.
+Halleck agreed with Grant and Sherman on the implementation of a hard war toward the Southern economy and endorsed both Sherman's March to the Sea and Maj.
 Gen. Philip Sheridan's destruction of the Shenandoah Valley.
-However, the 1864 Red River Campaign, a doomed attempt to occupy Eastern Texas, had been advocated by Halleck, over the objections of Nathaniel P. Banks, who commanded the operation.
-When the campaign failed, Halleck claimed to Grant that it had been Banks' idea in the first place, not his - an example of Halleck's habit of deflecting blame.
+However, the 1864 Red River Campaign, a doomed attempt to occupy Eastern Texas, had been advocated by Halleck, over the objections of Grant and Nathaniel P. Banks, who commanded the operation.
+When the campaign failed, Halleck claimed to Grant that it had been Banks' idea in the first place, not his – an example of Halleck's habit of deflecting blame.

-Still, his contributions to military theory are credited with encouraging a new spirit of professionalism in the army.